zulip/zulip/templates/zerver/help/stream-permissions.md

 <span class="legend_symbol">&#9726;</span><span class="legend_label">If subscribed to the stream</span>

 <span class="legend_symbol">&#10038;</span><span class="legend_label">[Configurable](/help/stream-sending-policy).
 Owners,
-Administrators, and Members can, by default, post to any public stream, and Guests can only post to public streams if they are subscribed.</span>
+administrators, and members can, by default, post to any public stream, and guests can only post to public streams if they are subscribed.</span>

 ### Private streams